-

 Agile's Missing Layer: The Organisational Retrospective

 Agile has a reputation problem.
 Depending on who you ask, it's either the salvation of software delivery or the source of its dysfunction.
-Standups that waste everyone's morning.
+Multiple meetings that waste everyone's time.
 Sprints that deliver activity but not progress.
-Velocity charts that management...
+Velocity charts that...

 -